 An MA enrollee who elects hospice care but chooses not to disenroll from the plan is entitled to continue to receive through the MA plan any MA benefits other than those that are the responsibility of the Medicare hospice.
-Through the Original Medicare program, subject to the usual rules of payment, CMS pays the hospice program for hospice care furnished to the enrollee and the MAO, providers, and suppliers for other Medicare-covered services furnished to the enrollee.
+Under such circumstances, the plan is only financially responsible, and is paid a reduced capitation rate by CMS, for any mandatory supplemental benefits that it covers.
+Through the Original Medicare program, subject to the usual rules of payment, CMS pays: (a) the hospice program for hospice care furnished to the enrollee and (b) the MAO, providers, and suppliers for other Medicare-covered services furnished to the enrollee.